Frequently Asked Questions

 Will the heat pump keep me warm enough all year round?

 Yes!
 We will ensure that the system that we design for you is sized to meet the entire heat loss of your house and to deliver all the heating and hot water that you require.
 The heat pump itself will work perfectly well, even in the middle of winter when it’s well below freezing outside.
 Our ground source systems are designed and made by Lämpöässä in Finland, where the outside temperature in winter can drop to -45°C, so they take the UK winter in their stride.
-Our Dimplex air source units are made in the UK and are specifically designed for the UK climate.
+Our Dimplex and Panasonic air source units are specifically designed for the UK climate.

 How can I work out how big a system I need?